Nevada Annual Report Filing DirectionsWe’re Just Not Annoying®

 If you file online, anyone with authority can file.

-Corporation annual must be signed by an officer.
+- Corporation Annual Lists must be signed by an officer.

-LLC annual list must be signed by a manager, or if none, a managing member.
+- LLC Annual Lists must be signed by a manager, or if none, a managing member.

 Are original signatures needed?